- Vacuum system production requires five-axis machine tools of the appropriate envelope.

-To be able to produce production vacuum chamber systems competitively, the CM must have five axis machine tools of the appropriate envelope.
+To be able to produce production vacuum chamber systems competitively, the CM must have five-axis machine tools of the appropriate envelope.
 To get the most out of their machine tools, the CM should also have the proper CAM software.

 2. Experience in vacuum technology

 It takes time for an organization to develop the expertise involved in the machining, welding, cleaning, and testing to produce quality, leak-free chambers that can be pumped down to the required base pressures and pass leak testing protocols.
-The contract manufacturer must have a good theoretical and applied understanding of vacuum technology and be able to follow procedures, ensuring the proper manufacturing, cleaning, handling and testing of chambers.
+The CM must have a good theoretical and applied understanding of vacuum technology and be able to follow procedures, ensuring the proper manufacturing, cleaning, handling and testing of chambers.
 Metrology equipment, such as laser trackers and coordinate measuring machines, are critical for performing inspection accurately and efficiently.
 Vacuum technology should be a core competency of the CM.

 3. Appropriate facilities

 The CM should have environmentally controlled areas, clean rooms, segregated non-ferrous welding areas, as well as all necessary equipment such as residual gas analyzers, pumps, and helium leak testers to consistently produce and test vacuum chambers to specification.